-This story was published on 23 May 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 23 May 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 A Department of Jobs and Small Business trial using behavioural economics has found new ways to encourage take up of wage subsidies by employers.